“Oooh, I’ve wasted my life…” – Comic Book Guy

 Time and Punishment

 “The Shinning” (spelling is important, don’t want to get sued) is simply the best individual segment that the Treehouse of Horror has ever produced.
 The fact that it draws disturbing parallels between the psyche of Jack Torrance and Homer Simpson is just one of many aspects that this segment manages to nail.
 It also finds the balance between creating a faithful homage to Kubrick’s movie while also maintaining an astonishingly high jokes-to-minute ratio.
 But the other two segments are no slouches either as “Time and Punishment” finds Homer using his toaster/time-travel device to, in very Homer-like fashion, inadvertently and frequently alter the present in hilarious ways.
-And the last segment “Nightmare Cafeteria” is easily the most macabre segment ever made simply because there is no supernatural element that makes the teachers of the school decide to eat their students.
+And the last segment “Nightmare Cafeteria” is easily the most macabre segment ever made for the show because there is no supernatural element that makes the teachers of the school decide to eat their students, just pure malice.
 The segment also has plenty of hilarious lines, even while it becomes increasingly terrifying as it goes on.
 But in addition to these three segments there is a fantastic “inside-out” song-and-dance number to close out the credits.
 And finally, the frequent inclusion of Willie who manages to simultaneously be and not be the MVP of the episode help tip this as the best Treehouse of Horror ever.